pav1in/RS2-Pick-n-Place/README.md

 | 2   | Camera   | Articulated tripod / desk stand          | 1   | Allows strategic positioning                   | Refer to (Intel RealSense, 2025)       |
 | 3   | Camera   | USB-C to USB-A 3.0 cable                 | 1   | To connect camera to computer                  | Refer to (Intel RealSense, 2025)       |
 | 4   | Camera   | Calibration checkerboard (8×6, 20 mm)    | 1   | Eye-to-hand extrinsic calibration              | 8×6 inner corners, 20 mm squares       |

 ---

-## Purpose

-Detect and localize objects in real time using YOLOv8 and an Intel RealSense camera.
-Outputs 3D poses and segmented point clouds for downstream manipulation and planning.

----